cikasm/idp-mvp/docs/execution-plan.md

 **3. Build the MVP**

 - Develop a lightweight backend to handle provisioning requests.
-- Provide a simple CLI/API for developers to interact with the platform.
+- Provide a simple UI for developers to interact with the platform.

 **4. Test with pilot teams**